-The Library is pleased to offer laptop services, circulating library-use only laptop computers to KCC students, faculty and staff.
+The Library offers one-day loans of laptop computers to KCC students, faculty and staff.

 Each laptop has a wireless Internet connection available throughout the library.
 The wireless connection allows access to the library's online resources and print station.
-To connect your personal laptop to the wireless network, visit the Testing Center in the library Lobby.
+You can also connect your personal laptop to the wireless network.

 Laptops are available on a first-come, first-served basis, and may not be reserved in advance.
 You must have a validated UH System ID to use a laptop.

 There is no charge for borrowing a laptop.
-However, a overdue fine of $1.00 will be assessed for every hour or fraction thereof.
-You are eligible to borrow a laptop once you have successfully completed a brief orientation session and have signed a borrower's agreement, which details the library's laptop lending policy.
+However, an overdue fine of $1.00 will be assessed for every hour or fraction thereof.
+You are eligible to borrow a laptop once you have signed a borrower's agreement, which details the library's laptop lending policy.

 A copy of the policy is available at the Circulation Counter and included below.